 In this stage of life, you and your child begin planning for adulthood and the future.
 What kind of job would they enjoy?
 Where will they live?
-Our Path Coordinators will work with you and your child to identify needs and set goals, while continuing to assist with community resources, and working collaboratively with your child’s school for services and IEP.
+Our SSAs will work with you and your child to identify needs and set goals, while continuing to assist with community resources, and working collaboratively with your child’s school for services and IEP.

 We also offer job skill development programs for people in this age group, including Project SEARCH, Quest Discovery, and Opportunities for Ohioans with Disabilities.